furkot/locale/Readme.md

 ### Removing _fuzzy_

+If you use [Furkot translation website] each translated string has a checkbox _fuzzy_ to mark translations that may not be accurate (for instance automatically generated).
+When  correcting a translation uncheck it to indicate that translation is accurate.

 If you use text editor removing _fuzzy_ means removing the entire line with _fuzzy_ comment.
 All specialized .po editors (like [PoEdit] or similar software) have a dedicated _fuzzy_/_not fuzzy_  button which makes it easy to